 21. Bibingka – Filipino Coconut Rice Cake

-This rice cake is made with glutinous rice, sugar, and coconut milk.
-Filipinos often enjoy it with salted duck eggs on top.
+Bibingka is a cherished dessert originating from the Philippines and Eastern Indonesia, regions with closely related cultures and traditions.
+This rice cake is made with glutinous rice, sugar, and coconut milk, often topped with salted duck eggs for a unique flavor profile.

 22. Taho – Filipino Sweet Tofu